Skip to content

 Waihī South Waikato — Property Data and Demographics

 Waihī South is a small suburb in Waikato with a population of 2,340 and a median age of 51.
 Median personal income is $29K per year.
 The main ethnic groups are European, Māori, Asian.
-Waikato population estimates moved +2.2% in the year ended June 2024, after averaging +2.0% a year from 2018 to 2023, which should be read as a broader regional movement backdrop rather than suburb-level migration precision.
+Waikato population estimates moved +1.0% in the year ended June 2025, after moving +2.0% in 2024, which should be read as a broader regional movement backdrop rather than suburb-level migration precision.
 The resident employment base moved from 882 in 2018 to 963 in 2023 (+9.2%), which should be read as a census-to-census employment backdrop rather than a live jobs series.
 Te Waihanga's December 2025 Pipeline snapshot tracked over 12,000 NZ infrastructure initiatives, with more than 2,700 under construction and transport taking 52% of projected 2026 pipeline spend, which should be read as a broader national delivery backdrop rather than a suburb-specific project list.

 Median weekly rent in Waihī South is $590 (590 houses, 0 units).
 This represents approximately 107% of median weekly personal income.

-Livability indicators for Waihī South: 2 schools with avg EQI 447.
+Livability indicators for Waihī South: 2 schools with avg EQI 447; 2 transport stops (2 bus).

 In 2026, Waihī South recorded 0 building approvals (0 houses, 0 units), down 100% year-on-year.